gicking/STM8_templates/Projects/General_Examples/README.md

 General Examples
 =================

-This folder contains some general, board independent examples for the STM8 template library.
-The functionality (loosely sorted by rising complexity) is as follows:
+This folder contains board independent examples for the STM8 template library.
+The functionality is (loosely) sorted by rising complexity.

 Minimal-C:
 ----------
   simple C-project without Arduino-like initialization and setup()/loop().
   No assumption is made, no interrupts used.
 Can be used as starting point for projects with extreme memory limitations.
   Functionality:
   - init FCPU to 16MHz
   - configure pin as output
   - toggle pin every 500ms with delay (->blocking)
-  - optionally use delay via SW (less overhead & latency) or timer 3 (robust against high ISR load)

 Minimal-C_with_ISR
 ----------
   simple C-project without Arduino-like initialization and setup()/loop(), but with interrupt.
-  Functionality (see "portme.c"):
+  Functionality:
   - init FCPU to 16MHz
   - configure pin as output
   - init 1ms TIM4 interrupt (for measuring times)
   - toggle pin every 500ms based on SW clock (->non-blocking)
   Note:
+    - define "USE_TIM4_UPD_ISR" in "config.h" for 1ms interrupt (TIM4_UPD)
-  - SDCC requires ISRs declared in source containing main()
+    - include "stm8_interrupt_vector.h" here, because SDCC needs ISR declaration in file containing main()

 Pin_Read_Write: